West Nile Virus in Charleston

 Although only affecting 1 in 150 who contract the virus, epidemiologists seem to be on high alert.
 Most striking was the Post and Courier’s quote by Linn Haramis of the Illinois Dept. of Health, “The risk is high and people need to listen.
 This thing could put you in a wheelchair at age 60 for the rest of your life.”

-This summer, at least four cases have been confirmed in South Carolina including Charleston.
+Over the years, many West Nile Virus cases have been confirmed in South Carolina, including Charleston.

 You will get some killer features with this new app allowing you to stream free movies being showbox app for ipad Next you can find tons of new and old collection of Movies